-3.4.4 Embankment Crest Cracks
+3.4.3 Embankment Crest Cracks

-Surficial cracks were observed in the perimeter road around the crest of the facility embankment during the annual inspection.
-Cracks were observed in four locations on the south end of the embankment crest and one location on the east embankment crest.
-The cracks were as large as approximately one inch wide and more than six inches deep in several locations.
-The crack near the southwest corner of the embankment crest was approximately seven feet long.
-The other cracks observed were four feet long or less.
-The cracking and accompanying displacement are likely due to warm and dry conditions desiccating the surface soils.
+Surficial cracks have been observed in the perimeter road around the crest of the facility embankment during previous annual inspections.
+The cracking was observed be significantly more widespread during the site inspection on November 3, 2022.
+Cracks were observed along significant stretches of the embankment crest, both along the interior and exterior, especially on the south, east, and west sides of the facility.
+Cracks were also observed on the exterior embankment slopes, particularly near the downchute channels.
+The cracks were as large as approximately two inches wide and more than eighteen inches deep in several locations.
+The cracking was not continuous, but there were areas with cracks as long as approximately 12 feet.
+The cracks were generally parallel with the crest, but in several locations, cracking perpendicular to the crest was also observed.
+No signs of bulking or slope movement were observed along the surface or toe of interior or exterior slopes.
+The cracking may be due to drought conditions desiccating the surface soils.
 NPPD should fill the cracks with soil and continue to closely monitor the cracking and report to Golder immediately if the cracks reappear or change in size, or if additional cracks appear or displacement is observed.